 Many of the world's most innovative companies as well as numerous exciting start-up businesses have chosen Stevenage to base their operations.
 Whether it is creating a new drug, driving on Mars or building a successful technology business, Stevenage is the place to do business.
 Our business base has a rich history and diversity that spans a wide range of sectors including aerospace, information technology, pharmaceuticals, advanced engineering and media.
+A quarter of the world's satellites currently in orbit were made in Stevenage, and we are one of the leading locations for cell and gene therapy development.
 Our major employers include:

 - GlaxoSmithKline

 - Airbus Defence & Space

 - MBDA

 - Stevenage Bioscience Catalyst

+Stevenage Cell & Gene Catapult

 - Fujitsu